 Formerly a trade hub for spices, sandalwood and ivory, Trivandrum which was called the ‘evergreen city of India’ by Mahatma Gandhi is now an immense IT nest contributing to nearly 80% of the state’s software exports.
 Ranked as one of the best cities in Kerala to live in, it is mainly used by tourists as a springboard to visit nearby Kovalam and Varkala.
 Rookie mistake.
 Given a chance, this city will astound you on what all it has to offer.
-A zoo which houses a lion called Simba, who inspired Yann Martel’s ‘Life of Pi’, Shri Chitra Art Gallery showcasing the infamous paintings of Raja Ravi Varma, Napier Museum with its blend of Mughal artefacts with traditional Kerala architecture, and sunset cruises along pristine backwaters hugging rustic villages.
+A zoo which houses a lion called Simba, who inspired Yann Martel’s ‘Life of Pi’, Shri Chitra Art Gallery showcasing the infamous paintings of Raja Ravi Varma, Napier Museum with its blend of Mughal artifacts with traditional Kerala architecture, and sunset cruises along pristine backwaters hugging rustic villages.

 The one that takes the cake though is the ginormous Padmanabhaswamy Temple acclaimed to be the richest Hindu temple in the world worth at least 20 billion dollars.
 Yes.
 You read that right.
-This city of huge historical significance is also a gloriously beautiful testament to the heritage of Kerala and why it is called the ‘God’s own country’.
+This city of huge historical significance is also a gloriously beautiful testament to the heritage of Kerala and why it is called ‘God’s own country’.
 In addition to getting your mind blown away, here you learn why Kerala remains, to this day, stoically true to its roots.
 Because those roots are just too amazing to be forgotten.

 un[travel]’s Top Picks in Trivandrum